mrheltic/Serial-Mode-Logger/README.md

 ### Saving Data

-If the script is interrupted (e.g., by a KeyboardInterrupt), it saves the matrix to a text file and closes the serial connection:
+If the script is interrupted (e.g. by a KeyboardInterrupt), it saves the matrix to a text file and closes the serial connection:

 ```python
 except KeyboardInterrupt: